Progress and Outcomes Report

 MITEI’s education program has undergone significant expansions in its offerings for undergraduates as well as graduate students and postdocs since the launch of the climate plan; here is a sample of activities and programs in this timeframe:

-Since its inception, connecting the MIT community with policy makers, scientific experts from other institutions, industry leaders, and the general public on topics relating to climate change, support internships, and facilitate student research placements.
+Since its inception, MITEI has been connecting the MIT community with policy makers, scientific experts from other institutions, industry leaders, and the general public on topics relating to climate change.
 Faculty members proactively write opinion pieces, field and respond to frequent media requests for expert commentary, and testify before committees of Congress regarding climate science, the need for a transition to a low-carbon future, and possible solutions for achieving the needed change.
 Here are some of the activities MITEI has led or participated in since the launch of the climate plan: